Atmajr/comixology-new-releases-cli-app/README.md

 Option 3 will exit the program

 ### ToDo

 + Better output formatting or pagination
 + Ability to display issues by release date
++ Ability to extract from other new release pages - e.g. https://www.comixology.com/new-comics?RecentList0_pg=2&cu=0

+### Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/Atmajr/comixology-new-releases-cli-app

+### License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT)